hbctraining/variant_analysis/lessons/04_fastqc.md

 --threads $THREADS
 ```

-Once we have looked it over and it matches what we have, we can go ahead and submit this `SBATCH` submission script to the cluster:
+Once we have looked it over and it matches what we have, we can go ahead and **submit this `SBATCH` submission script to the cluster**:

 ```
 sbatch fastqc_tumor.sbatch